French Constitution of 1793: Contents

 Sections 1 through 6 spelled out exactly who should be treated as a French Citizen and under what conditions citizenship could be revoked.
 All males over the age of 21 who worked, owned land or other property in France, lived in France for over a year, or had family ties to a French person, or those specifically named by the legislative body would be considered citizens.
-Citizens sentenced to corporal or dishonorable punishment, or who had accepted offices or favors "which do not proceed from a democratic government" would lose their citizenship, which could be suspended if you were under investigation or being held in contempt of court.
+Citizens sentenced to corporal or dishonourable punishment, or who had accepted offices or favors "which do not proceed from a democratic government" would lose their citizenship, which could be suspended if you were under investigation or being held in contempt of court.

 Sections 7 through 44 specified the sovereign powers of the People, the Primary Assemblies, the National Representation, of the Electoral Assemblies, and of the Legislative Body.
 The Primary Assemblies were to comprise between 200 and 600 people, each representing an individual canton, who would vote to accept laws proposed by the Legislative Body, select deputies to the National Representation, and select electors to the Electoral Assemblies.
 The Constitution made explicit that representation would only be determined by population, not by groups (as in the Estates-General, in which each Estate had its separate representation).
 In the case of a tied vote in the National Representation, the oldest member would supply the tie-breaking vote.

-Sections 45 to 52 laid out specific procedures to be followed the Legislative Body, specifying a quorum of 200 members.
+Sections 45 to 52 laid out specific procedures to be followed by the Legislative Body, specifying a quorum of 200 members.

 Sections 53 to 55 specified what issues are matters of law, while 56 through 61 establish the path for a bill to become a law.
 After being drafted and approved by the Legislative Body, the law would be considered a "proposed law" and voted on by all of the communes of France.
 No debate was to occur until 2 weeks after this distribution, and the bill would become law provided that no more than 1/10ths of the communes voted to voice objection to the law.

 Sections 62 to 74 dealt with the Executive Power, which was to be placed in the hands of a 24-member executive council appointed by the Electoral Assembly.
 These members were to appoint agents to high administrative offices of the Republic.